Find out what the Italian residence permit options are, their eligibility criteria, and the application process. Read all about it here!

 Your first stop is the local police station (Questura).
 There, you’ll have to fill in a declaration of residence (dichiarazione di residenza), and your fingerprints will be taken.

-Once you have sorted out the procedure at the police station, your next stop is to a local post office (Patronato), where you’ll complete and submit some additional paperwork.
+Once you have sorted out the procedure at the police station, your next stop is a local post office (Patronato), where you’ll complete and submit some additional paperwork.
 The paperwork, referred to as “The Kit,” is a set of documents in Italian that you must fill out to get your appointment at the police station.

 The appointment is typically set for 60 days after "The Kit" is submitted, but it can also take up to six months.